 Since Cottage Style homes are informal, windows should look light and airy.
 Consider lace instead of heavy drapes or sheers instead of opaque panels.
 For privacy, if you need it, pick simple shades that can hide away during the day.
 When privacy is not an issue the windows can be left bare.
 Valances can be sewn in fabric or made of grapevines.
 Swags of lace help add a softer look.

 Cottage decor usually calls for a mix of fabrics used for slipcovers, upholstery, curtains, draperies, table skirts, pillows and more.
 Coordinate a variety of prints like florals, stripes, checks, and plaids for a collected look.
 Slipcovered furniture is also very popular in a cottage look, offering relaxed and easily updated furnishings.
 Throws for snuggling under can be tossed anywhere.

 Color and Pattern

-While there can be many colors and patterns in a cottage style setting, it’s good to have a unifying theme.
+While there can be many colors and patterns in a cottage-style setting, it’s good to have a unifying theme.
 English Cottage suggests pinks and greens in floral prints.
-Rustic style, with twig or rough-hewn wood furniture, works well with forest colors—greens, rust, and golden tones.
+A rustic style, with a twig or rough-hewn wood furniture, works well with forest colors—greens, rust, and golden tones.
 For a Cottage Style home near the shore, try beachy colors of soft blues and sandy beiges with lots of white.
 Patriotic or faded color schemes also fit well in these casual homes.

-Begin collecting your favorite style of hand-me-downs and treasures to create a unique version of cottage for your own home!
+Begin collecting your favorite style of hand-me-downs and treasures to create a unique version of Cottage Style for your own home.